apfuentes/apfuentes/README.md

 ### Hi, hola!
 I am Angela 👋 👩🏻‍💻

-I am a biologist interested in how organisms respond and adapt to environmental and anthropogenic change, and in how ecological and evolutionary processes shape genetic diversity on various spatial and temporal scales.
-My goal is to leverage the power of genomics, bioinformatics, and landscape analysis to address these questions and to develop genetic tools that can help inform conservation and management efforts.
+I am a biologist with a PhD, specialized in bioinformatics, genomics, data visualization, and data stewardship.
+I have 10+ years of experience leading research projects in the academic sector.
+I am passionate about applying my computational and organisational skills to extract valuable information from large and complex data sets to solve practical problems.

-I am currently a postdoctoral researcher in the Leif Andersson group at Uppsala University, Sweden.
-I completed my PhD at Dalhousie University, Canada, and my BSc at the Universidad del Valle, Colombia.
+I am currently a data steward / bioinformatician at SciLifeLab Data Centre in Uppsala, Sweden.
+Previously, I was a postdoctoral researcher in the Leif Andersson group at Uppsala University, Sweden.
+I completed my PhD at Dalhousie University, Canada, and my BSc at ​Universidad del Valle, Colombia.

 <!--
 **apfuentes/apfuentes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.